ivan-kiselev/take-home-assignments/otlp-metric-store-backend-go/README.md

 Each metric is split across two tables instead of one wide row per datapoint:

-- **`otel_metrics_meta`** — the lookup table.
+- **`otel_metrics_meta`** - the lookup table.
 One row per distinct *series* (resource + scope + metric + datapoint attributes + type), addressed by a deterministic 64-bit `Fingerprint`.
 It is a `ReplacingMergeTree` ordered by `(ServiceName, MetricName, Fingerprint)`, so repeated inserts of the same series collapse to a single row and resolving the fingerprints for a given service/metric is an index range scan.
-Because every duplicate row for a fingerprint is byte-identical by construction, reads never need `FINAL` for *value* correctness — any copy is interchangeable.
+Because every duplicate row for a fingerprint is byte-identical by construction, reads never need `FINAL` for *value* correctness - any copy is interchangeable.
 (A `JOIN` against the table still needs duplicates collapsed to avoid row fan-out; the view does that with the cheap `LIMIT 1 BY Fingerprint` rather than a merge-on-read `FINAL`.)
-- **`otel_metrics_point`** — the high-volume datapoints: `Fingerprint`,
+- **`otel_metrics_point`** - the high-volume datapoints: `Fingerprint`,
   timestamps, `Value`, `Flags`.
-It is partitioned by day (`toDate(TimeUnix)`) so time-bounded queries prune to the relevant parts, and ordered by `(Fingerprint, TimeUnix)` so each series is a contiguous, time-sorted run — no full scans for a `[from, to]` query.
+It is partitioned by day (`toDate(TimeUnix)`) so time-bounded queries prune to the relevant parts, and ordered by `(Fingerprint, TimeUnix)` so each series is a contiguous, time-sorted run - no full scans for a `[from, to]` query.

-The `Fingerprint` is an order-independent hash over every field that identifies a series, so the same series always hashes to the same key across datapoints, batches, and instances; any change to the identifying attributes yields a new series (and a new metadata row), which is how attribute drift over time is handled.
+The `Fingerprint` is a deterministic hash over every field that identifies a series.
+Attribute maps are canonicalized - keys sorted, each entry length-prefixed - so a series hashes to the same key regardless of the order attributes arrive in, and identically across datapoints, batches, and instances.
+(The field order within the hash is fixed and length-prefixed on purpose, so distinct field layouts can't collide.)
+Any change to an identifying field yields a new fingerprint - hence a new series and metadata row - which is how attribute drift over time is handled.

 ### Querying